 Cross-cultural lampworking for Glass Art.
 The integration, development and demonstration of Chinese and Western lampworking approaches, materials and techniques for creative use.

-Peng, Yi (2015) Cross-cultural lampworking for Glass Art.
+Peng, Yi (2014) Cross-cultural lampworking for Glass Art.
 The integration, development and demonstration of Chinese and Western lampworking approaches, materials and techniques for creative use.
+PhD thesis, University of Sunderland.

 This research was undertaken from the perspective of an artist working with glass and the lampworking technique.
 Lampworking is work with prepared glass tubes and canes which are heated at the worktable with the aid of a gas burner and formed with small pincers.
 This art-based project offers an example of the researcher’s attempt to integrate what might be termed ‘Chinese’ and ‘Western’ lampworking approaches.